nrinaudo/kantan.csv/docs/src/main/tut/03-rows_as_case_classes.md

 ## Overview
 In a [previous tutorial](02-rows_as_tuples), we saw how to decode CSV rows into tuples.
 This is useful, but we sometimes want a more specific type - a `Point` instead of an `(Int, Int)`, say.
-Case classes lend themselves well to such cases, and kantan.csv has various mechanisms to support them.
+Case classes lend themselves well to such scenarios, and kantan.csv has various mechanisms to support them.

 Take, for example, the [wikipedia CSV example](https://en.wikipedia.org/wiki/Comma-separated_values#Example):